Today, my LinkedIn Learning review will help you decide if this site is worth the subscription and what you can learn.

 I already praised the intuitive and speedy interface of LinkedIn Learning, but I wanted to point out that there are also ways to personalize your experience.

 The easiest and most effective way is to simply have an active LinkedIn profile that’s updated for with your latest information.

-LinkedIn Learning courses also offers a Q and A sections.
+LinkedIn Learning courses also offer Q and A sections.
 Here, viewers and students can ask questions or request clarification.
 LinkedIn may occasionally pop up a popular question on the video, which you can click to learn more.